 Continuing to focus on diversity training across our hiring managers in order to reduce interviewer bias.
-We have also introduced a new Equality and Diversity Committee which will seek to promote equality within the firm, including gender equality.
+We also have a Diversity, Inclusion, Belonging and Social Impact strategy which will seek to promote equality within the firm, including gender equality.

-Our EDI strategy works to promote the message that inclusion is for all, and diversity is essential.
-We have made improvements in increasing the diversity of our workforce and supporting inclusion by adjusting our working practices and providing comprehensive training to all our staff and will continue to develop an inclusive culture, both internally and amongst our clients.
+Our DIBS (Diversity, Inclusion, Belonging & Social Impact) strategy works to promote the message that inclusion is for all, and diversity is essential.
+We have made improvements in increasing the diversity of our workforce and supporting inclusion by adjusting our working practises and providing comprehensive training to all our staff and will continue to develop an inclusive culture, both internally and amongst our clients.
+Amending our Induction programme to focus on the culture of the Firm rather than its function

-We have identified behaviour, culture and education as the three pillars of focus for our EDI strategy and action plan, so have a reference point of commitment and measurements for success.
-We also feel that in the absence of one, the other two become less effective, meaning a holistic approach of these pillars to driving EDI needs to be taken to achieve real long-term success.
+We have identified behaviour, culture and education as the three pillars of focus for our DIBS strategy and action plan, so have a reference point of commitment and measurements for success.
+We also feel that in the absence of one, the other two become less effective, meaning a holistic approach of these pillars to driving DIBS needs to be taken to achieve real long-term success.

-We have promoted Shared Parental Leave so that the child-care 'break' is more equally shared amongst men and women.
+We have promoted Shared Parental Leave so that the childcare 'break' is more equally shared amongst men and women.